swng/tetris-scripts/README.md

 Processes the data.json fumens and generates cover data.
 Uses system() calls to sfinder.jar and glueFumens.js - takes a while to process.

+# bruh.py
+idk, the next version of `ivan_doc_cover_processing.py`, that checks congruent setups in the cover, but takes longer to run

 # 1kf.js
 For full transparency and for preservation sake, uploading my personal copy of 1kf jstris userscript here into this repo.
 Original script by Justin1L8.
 This is the deepdrop version - this means that it will look for the lowest possible row to drop the piece.
 Usage: